 The trust and pride we share in our product gives us the confidence to grant every owner of a Goodtime banjo a 6 year warranty ensuring the quality of our materials and workmanship.

 Teachers look critically at a banjo because they want their students to be successful.
 Viewed from a teacher’s eye, he/she requires a banjo to be constructed with musical accuracy, ease of playability, adjustability, and durability.
 These are the reasons that teachers recommend the Goodtime banjo.

 The responsive sensitivity of the maple, with the hard, dense ebony top contributes to the Goodtime banjos clear, resonant responsiveness.

 Specially selected metal is used to prevent the tailpiece from making “its own sound” and muddying up the banjo’s tone.
 The violin maple rim is supposed to sing, not your tailpiece.

 The proprietary Deering J-hooks are wider at the top to prevent twisting off the tension hoop when tightening the banjo head.

 Made of special alloy that is strong and does not interfere with the singing resonance of the violin maple rim.

 The maple in the Goodtime rim is the exact wood used in the finest violins in the world.
-Only Derring puts this professional grade 3-ply maple rim in a banjo in this price range.
+Only Deering puts this professional grade 3-ply maple rim in a banjo in this price range.